Free Will in Ancient Thought

 There is a lot going on here.

 "Animals are by nature born with the power of sensation, and from this some acquire the faculty of memory, whereas others do not. ...
 The other animals live by impressions and memories, and have but a small share of experience (ἐμπειρίας); but the human race lives also by art and reasoning (τέχνῃ καὶ λογισμοῖς).
 It is from memory that men acquire experience, because the numerous memories of the same thing eventually produce the effect of a single experience.
 Experience seems very similar to science and art, but actually it is through experience that men acquire knowledge and art. ...
 Art is produced when from many notions (ἐννοημάτων) of experience a single universal (καθόλου) judgment is formed with regard to like objects.
-To have a judgement that when Callias was suffering from this or that disease this or that benefited him, and similarly with Socrates and various other individuals, is a matter of experience; but to judge that it benefits all persons of a certain form (εἶδος) , considered as a class, who suffer from this or that disease (e.g. the phlegmatic or bilious when suffering from burning fever) is a matter of art" (Metaphysics I.1.980a).
-Plato, Aristotle, and the Stoics, as Frede interprets them, understand the cognition that constitutes reason (where, in the case of Plato and Aristotle, this the rational part of the soul) in such a way that it excludes cognition that we would think belongs to reason.
+To have a judgement that when Callias was suffering from this or that disease this or that benefited him, and similarly with Socrates and various other individuals, is a matter of experience; but to judge that it benefits all persons of a certain form (εἶδος), considered as a class, who suffer from this or that disease (e.g. the phlegmatic or bilious when suffering from burning fever) is a matter of art" (Metaphysics I.1.980a).
+Plato, Aristotle, and the Stoics, as Frede interprets them, understand the cognition (where this term means just whatever goes on in the mind) that constitutes reason in such a way that it excludes cognition that we would think belongs to reason.

 What is the cognition their understanding excludes?